PeterMarshall29/book1/_sources/jupyternotebooks/char_and_string.md

 }

 ```
-This code creates a generic template for conversion to a string - we will circle back to how it works.

-Then replace the std::cout line in the previous code with:
+If the `std::cout` line in the previous code is replaced with:
 ```{code-block} c++
 std::cout << "Peter " + to_string(a);
 ```
-Or in the code further up this page
+Or in the code further up this page, the following replacement is made:
 ```{code-block} c++
 std::cout << "Study " + to_string(c2) + " times harder " + motivator + "!\n";
 ```
 Try typing two names in a row again.
-Why does the code fail?
+Why does the code fail now?
 `````{code_example-end}
 `````